skiselev/monster-fdc/User_Manual.md

 #### Other Commands

 * Use '**p**' command to print the current configuration
-* Use '**w**' command to write the configuration to the flash ROM / EEPROM and exit.
+* Use '**w**' command to write the configuration to the flash ROM / EEPROM and reboot the system.
 Note that flash ROM / EEPROM needs to be writable - the JP5.7 jumper set, and on newer systems, the caching for the memory range where Multi-Floppy BIOS Extension ROM resides should be disabled
 * Use '**q**' command to exit configuration utility without writing the configuration to the flash ROM / EEPROM
 * Use '**h**' command to print help

-**Warning:** Make sure to reboot the system after enabling the secondary FDC, configuring drives on the secondary FDC, and writing the configuration to flash ROM / EEPROM.
-This is required so that Multi-Floppy BIOS will properly configure the interrupt vectors required to support the secondary FDC

 ## DOS Configuration